 Here are links to these tools.

-The General Chodosh Cutoff Date Sheet
+The General Cutoff Date Sheet

 This has the list of all of the different grains and their cutoff dates.
 If your product has multiple grains, always use the earliest occurring date.